portainer/agent/README.md

 Note: Due to the fact that the agent will now decode and parse the public key associated to each request, this mode might be less performant than the default mode.

 If `AGENT_SECRET` isn't supplied, the agent will turn off after 3 days if not associated to any Portainer instance.
-This duration can be changed by supplying `AGENT_SECURITY_SHUTDOWN` environment variable in the format "3d5h2s"
+This duration can be changed by supplying `AGENT_SECRET_TIMEOUT` environment variable in the format "20h2s" (https://pkg.go.dev/time#ParseDuration)

 ## Deployment options